bbauska/W3Cx-3of5/README.md

 This is just a variation of the previous examples.
 We embedded the interactive map in a form, and we display the results of the reverse geocoder in a form field.
 This example might be useful if you want to pre-fill the address of a registration form, depending on the current location of the person who is registering.

-Click on the Codepen logo (on the top right) so to run the [online example](https://codepen.io/w3devcampus/pen/MWKEJqM) (for security reasons the embedded version cannot run in this page):
+Click on the Codepen logo (on the top right) so to run the <a href="https://codepen.io/w3devcampus/pen/MWKEJqM">online example</a> (for security reasons the embedded version cannot run in this page):

 <h4>HTML</h4>